wp-plugins/easy-table/readme.txt

 No

 == Changelog ==

+= 0.3 =
+* Improved: Option form now filled out with default value if there are no options saved in database and you don't need to save option to get the plugin to works.
+* Added: Option to select where script and style should be loaded, eg. if only in single page.
+* Added: tf parameter for tfoot, now you can set up tfoot for your table, tfoot picked up from 2nd row of the data, usage example [table tf="1"]data[/table]
+* Added: Credit link to Twitter Bootstrap and tablesorter jQuery plugin.

 = 0.2 =
 * Fixed: Backward compatibility of str_getcsv that just not work in the version 0.1, now plugin should runs on PHP 5.2